exercism/julia/concepts/vectors/about.md

 Python programmers may be wondering about negative indices.
 Don't: these are not part of Julia, and will raise a `BoundsError`, as will any index smaller than 1 or bigger than `length(squares)`.

-## Array operations
+## Vector operations

-Arrays in Julia are _mutable_: we can change the contents of individual cells.
+Vectors in Julia are _mutable_: we can change the contents of individual cells.

 ```julia-repl
 julia> vals = [1, 3, 5, 7]